travigd/documentation/server/ports-and-networking.md

 Varying environments want drastically different values for these settings.
 While low numbers work well on a LAN they tend to not work well in the cloud.
 The defaults are likely fine on a LAN, in the cloud consider a setting of interval 5000ms and timeout 1000ms which should be fine for most installations.

-<span class="note--warning">If in question err on the side of higher numbers, it will add a small period of time to discover a dead client or node and is better than the alternative, which is false positives.</span>
+<span class="note--warning">If in question err on the side of higher numbers, it will add a small period of time to discover a dead client or node and is better than the alternative, which is false positives.

 ## Advertise As